 Firstly, you want to make Chai tea.
 Well not really because you definitely wouldn’t drink this concoction.
 But we do want to extract all of that Chai goodness from the tea bags.
 So submerge two tea bags into just under a cup of hot water and stir then set aside.

 Next, add all the dry ingredients to a separate bowl.
 Use a hand balloon whisk to stir the ingredients together.

 Afterwards you want to jump back to the concentrated chai tea and add it along with all of the wet ingredients into a bowl separate from the dry ingredients.
 Use the hand whisk to gently bring the wet ingredients together.
-If the oil sits on top, that’s okay!
+Mix well until all of thee ingredients are combined.

 Add half of the dry ingredients into the wet ingredients and use your hand whisk to mix.
 Add the other half and stop as soon as a batter forms.

 This next step may sound tedious, but I recommend weighing your cake tins.
 It definitely makes it easier when cutting the tops off each layer and levelling it.

 The Brown Butter Buttercream